stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-We also add a convenience method to the builder to add the array of extensions returned by GLFW.
+A convenience method is also added to the instance builder to add the array of extensions returned by GLFW.

 ---